FedVeca: Federated Vectorized Averaging on Non-IID Data with Adaptive Bi-directional Global Objective: Convergence Analysis and FedVeca Algorithm

 When using SGD with FedVeca algorithm at all clients, all their gradients are computed on mini-batches.
 Each SGD step corresponds to a model update step where the gradient is computed on a mini-batch of local training data in Line 6 of Algorithm \ref{alg-node}.
 The mini-batch changes for every step of the local iteration, i.e., for each new local iteration, a new mini-batch of a given size is randomly selected from the local training data.
 After $ \tau_{(k, i)} $ local update steps, we average the corresponding model gradient vectors on these training data and get obtain the direction vector $ G_{(k,i)} $ of SGD at node $ i $ (Line 11 of Algorithm \ref{alg-node}).

-When the parameter server receives $ G_{(k,i)} $ from each client, it updates $ \boldsymbol{w}_{k+1} $ (Line 7 of Algorithm \ref{alg-server}) according to the second term in \eqref{eq-fednova} where $ \tau_{k} $ is calculated based on $ \tau_{(k, i)} $ in Line 18 of Algorithm \ref{alg-server}.
-When the program proceeds to the set number of rounds $ k $, the final model parameter $ \boldsymbol{w}_{K} $ is obtained at the server in Lines 27-29 of Algorithm \ref{alg-server}.
+When the parameter server receives $ G_{(k,i)} $ from each client, it updates $ \boldsymbol{w}_{k+1} $ (Line 7 of Algorithm \ref{alg-server}) according to the second term in \eqref{eq-fednova} where $ \tau_{k} $ is calculated based on $ \tau_{(k, i)} $ in Line 23 of Algorithm \ref{alg-server}.
+With the value of $F_{i}\big(\boldsymbol{w}_{(k,i)}^{\lambda=\tau_{i}}\big)$ received from the clients (Line 4 of Algorithm \ref{alg-server}) and Equation \eqref{eq-global-loss}, we can estimate the value of the loss function of $ \boldsymbol{w}_{k+1} $ (Line 5 of Algorithm \ref{alg-server}).
+Compare it with the set minimum loss function value $F_m$, if it is less than, then accept this global update and assign the value to $F_m$, and if not, then do not accept this global update (Line 8-12 of Algorithm \ref{alg-server}).
+When the program proceeds to the set number of rounds $ k $, the final model parameter $ \boldsymbol{w}_{K} $ is obtained at the server in Lines 32-34 of Algorithm \ref{alg-server}.
 Then we set the $ STOP $ flag to stop the server-side program and send the flag to all clients to stop the local program.